LukeShortCloud/rootpages/markdown/file_systems.md

 * id = Required.
 A unique negative number to identify the bucket.
 * weight = Optional.
 A floating/decimal number for all of the weight of all of the OSDs in this bucket.
 * alg = Required.
 Choose which Ceph bucket type/method that is used to read and write objects.
 This should not be confused with the user-defined bucket types.
-    * Uniform = Assumes that all hardware in the bucket instance is exactly the same so all OSDs recieve the same weight.
+    * Uniform = Assumes that all hardware in the bucket instance is exactly the same so all OSDs receive the same weight.
-    * List = Lists use the RUSH algorithim to read and write objects in sequencial order from the first OSD to the last.
+    * List = Lists use the RUSH algorithim to read and write objects in sequential order from the first OSD to the last.
 This is best suited for data that does not need to be deleted (to avoid rebalancing).
     * Tree = The binary search tree uses the RUSH algorithim to efficiently handle larger amounts of data.
     * Straw = A combination of both "list" and "tree."
 One of the two bucket types will randomly be selected for operations.
 Replication is fast but rebalancing will be slow.
 * hash = Required.
 The hashing algorithim used by CRUSH to lookup and store files.
 As of the Jewel release, only option "0" for "rjenkins1" is supported.